 Oooooh those char marks!!!
 LOVE them.
 Roasting the corn and peppers is a super simple process, just takes a little bit of time.
 SO worth it though, seriously!

 Heat your oven up to 400 and line a baking sheet with foil.
 Brush your corn with some melted butter and sprinkle with your seasonings.
 Spray your peppers with some cooking spray and roast for 10 minutes.
 Turn your corn, flip your peppers over, and roast another 10 minutes.

 Now your corn is going to continue roasting, but at this point, your peppers are finished.

 Place your peppers in a large glass bowl (or big ziploc bag), and cover with plastic wrap (or seal the bag tightly).
 Let your peppers just steam in the bowl for 15-20 minutes.
 Scrape off a good portion of the peppers’ skin.
 Don’t worry if you can’t get it all off… I think the char adds a great flavor!

 Your corn is going to continue to roast another 15-20 minutes, turning every 10 minutes or so.
 Once it’s golden, set it aside so it can cool a little bit.
 You don’t want to burn yourself handling the corn!
 Now you’re going to cut the kernels off of the cob.
-This can be tricky, but Cheyanne had a fantastic trick… I can’t believe I never thought of it before!
+This can be tricky, but I have a fantastic trick…

 Place your diced red onion in a medium bowl with the red wine vinegar and let it sit for 10 minutes or so.
 Toss in all your remaining ingredients and give it a stir.